catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 - How can I read in different tabular file formats to a familiar data type in Python?
 - What are some common errors that occur when importing data, and how can I troubleshoot them?
+- What are some common ways metadata gets mixed in with tabular data, and how can I pull out just the table?

 ::::

 :::: objectives

-- Import tabular data from Excel, JSON, XML and Parquet formats to pandas dataframes using the `pandas` library
+- Import tabular data from Excel, JSON, and XML formats to pandas dataframes using the `pandas` library.
+- Preview data files in Excel, JSON, and XML to identify how metadata has been placed alongside tabular information.
 - Use `help` and function documentation to select and set parameters in function calls.

 ::::